What does it mean to be a person of integrity?

 The maintenance of high ethical standards is central to any research and scholarship at KPU.

-All persons, instructor and students alike, are expected to uphold these standards, which include honesty, responsibility for one's own work, collegiality, and respect for others and their work.
+All persons, instructor and students alike, are expected to uphold these standards, which include honesty, trust, fairness, responsibility and respect for others and their work.
 Any misconduct is an offense that is followed by disciplinary action.

 Examples of scholarly misconduct as outlined in the procedure document of KPU's Policy ED031 (B.18), entitled Integrity in Research and Scholarship Procedure, include: